OSPanel/OpenServerPanel/README.md

 The best tool for local development of websites and web services on the Windows platform.

-We present to your attention a software environment for web developers, which includes a set of server software ([WAMP](https://ru.wikipedia.org/wiki/WAMP)-stack), as well as a simple and convenient control panel in two versions: a web interface and a command line interface (CLI).
+We present to you a software environment for web developers, which includes a set of server software ([WAMP](https://ru.wikipedia.org/wiki/WAMP )-stack), as well as a simple and convenient control panel in two versions: a web interface and a command line interface (CLI).

 Today, Open Server Panel is widely used for the development, debugging and testing of web projects, as well as for providing web services in local networks.
-The project has gained great popularity among novice web developers, as it allows you to quickly deploy a working environment and immediately begin learning web technologies without complex manipulations for installing and configuring a large number of unfamiliar software.
+The project has gained great popularity among novice web developers, as it allows you to quickly deploy a working environment and immediately begin learning web technologies without complex manipulations for installing and configuring a large number of various programs.

 [Documentation](https://github.com/OSPanel/OpenServerPanel/wiki/Документация) (please use an online translator) | [Telegram](https://t.me/ospanel_chat)